 Webpage of one of the most prestigious scientific journals in the world, Nature, recently published an article “A Single-cell Atlas of the Airway Epithelium Reveals the CFTR-rich Pulmonary Ionocyte”.
 It centres around the discovery of a new type of cell – pulmonary ionocyte.
 Dr. Lindsey Plasschaert and Vilnius University (VU) Life Sciences Centre doctorate student Rapolas Žilionis are first authors on this paper.

 R. Žilionis came back to Lithuania after a three-year internship at Dr. Allon Klein laboratory in Harvard Medical School.
-The young scientist says, that his excitement started growing after he went through various scientific works and realised that no-one have ever described and experimentally proved the existence of this new cell type.
+The young scientist said that his excitement started growing after he went through various scientific works and realised that no-one have ever described and experimentally proved the existence of this new cell type.
 The discovery is important not only because it will provide a better understanding of airflow biology, but also because it will help scientists who research cystic fibrosis – an incurable genetic disease.

 “Why were pulmonary ionocytes discovered only now?
 One of the main reasons is that up until 2015 we could not efficiently perform single-cell RNA sequencing.
 However, now we are able to measure which genes are active in each cell that forms a tissue.
 Gene activity defines a cell’s function and allows us to sort and catalogue all the cells in the sample.
 We started researching the airway epithelium to better understand the constitution of this tissue and to create a comprehensive catalogue of various cell types in it.
 The theoretical possibility of discovery of a new cell type always existed, but we did not anticipate it”, R. Žilionis said.